Your browser is not optimized for viewing this website.

 SFCB's Windgate Scholarship Fund is dedicated to providing need-based financial support to individuals interested in learning bookbinding, letterpress printing, and related book arts.
 Click here to apply.

 All tools and materials will be provided.
-Students are also welcome to bring any of their favorite bookbinding tools.
+Students are also welcome to bring any leftover pastepapers from Core 1 that they might want to use on their book.

 About the Instructor: